 We have little documentation of how the Romans fought in their early expansion in Central Italy; by winning the Punic Wars (264-146 BC) against Carthage, Rome became the leading power in the western Mediterranean Sea and from that time onwards we have a relatively clear understanding of the Roman Army and Navy.
-For the following centuries, in addition to accounts, we can rely on an impressive iconographical documentation having its peak in Colonna Trajana describing the two wars Trajan fought in today's Romania.
+For the following centuries, in addition to accounts, we can rely on an impressive iconographical documentation having its peak in Colonna Traiana which was decorated by reliefs depicting the two wars Emperor Trajan fought in today's Romania.

 Discipline and sense of belonging are key elements to the success of any army.
 The Roman Army was structured into legions each of them manned by

 some 4 to 6,000 infantrymen, plus cavalry and auxiliary corps.
 Each legion was known by a sequential number and a name: